TERREMEMBER/znbase/docs/content/stable/develop/learn/strings-and-text-ysql.md

 #### Substituting text

 Substituting text with other text can be a complex task as you need to fully understand the scope of the data that the functions can be subject to.
-A common occurrence is failure due to an unexpected value being passed through, like `NULL`, an empty string `''`, or a value that YugabyteDB would interpret as a different data type like `true` or `3`.
+A common occurrence is failure due to an unexpected value being passed through, like `NULL`, an empty string `''`, or a value that ZNbaseDB would interpret as a different data type like `true` or `3`.

 The treatment of nulls in mathematical operations is often problematic, as is string joins as joining a null to a value results in a null.
 Coalescing the inputs will avoid these issues as shown in the examples below.